rpm-software-management/rpm/CONTRIBUTING.md

 multitude of RPM based distributions - RPM by its very nature is not an easy project to get into.

+To be included in RPM, contributions need to
+* solve a generic problem, not just for one user's special use-case
+* needs to have a future - the project does not add support for legacy technologies
+* align with [RPM's philosophy](https://rpm-software-management.github.io/rpm/manual/philosophy.html) and design
+* be cleanly implemented, using the common style of RPM

-**When planning on any non-trivial amount of work on RPM, please check with us first to avoid situations where efforts goes wasted because it's not in line with RPM design and goals.**
+**When planning on any non-trivial amount of work on RPM, please check with us first to avoid situations where efforts goes wasted!**

-Also check if your idea aligns with [RPM's philosophy](https://rpm-software-management.github.io/rpm/manual/philosophy.html).

 ## Submitting Patches